 - Force restart your device:

-- On an iPhone 8 or later: Press and quickly release the Volume Up button.
+- iPhone 8 or later: Press and quickly release the Volume Up button.
 Press and quickly release the Volume Down button.
-Then, press and hold the Side button until you see the Apple logo.
+Press and hold the Side button until you see the Apple logo.

-- On an iPhone 7 or iPhone 7 Plus: Press and hold both the Side and Volume Down buttons for at least 10 seconds, until you see the Apple logo.
+- iPhone 7, iPhone 7 Plus, and iPod touch (7th generation): Press and hold both the Side (or Top) button and the Volume Down button for at least 10 seconds, until you see the Apple logo.

-- On an iPhone 6s and earlier, iPad, or iPod touch: Press and hold both the Home and Top (or Side) buttons for at least 10 seconds, until you see the Apple logo.
+- iPad with Home button, iPhone 6s or earlier, and iPod touch (6th generation) or earlier: Press and hold both the Side (or Top) button and the Home button for at least 10 seconds, until you see the Apple logo.